 About

-The Queen's English Society was founded in 1972 and is a charity established to promote the maintenance, knowledge, development and appreciation of the English language.
+The King's English Society, founded in 1972 as the Queen's English Society, is a charity established to promote the maintenance, knowledge, development and appreciation of the English language.
 We welcome all people who share these aspirations.

 English is facing many challenges